daldwell/arkgb/README.md

 * Timer + DIV counter
 * Joypad
 * Battery-backed game saves
+* Gameboy color support (Work in progress)

 ## Future Goals

+* Gameboy color TODO:
+    * Implement CBG sprite/background priority selection
+    * Implement CBG HDMA support
 * Cross-platform support
     * Developed and tested on Windows using the GCC compiler
     * In theory, should be portable to other OS's that support GCC and the SDL libary, but haven't tried yet
     * Support for CMAKE
-* Shift from C style coding to more modern C++ style/features and OOP design patterns
+* Shift from C style coding (project originally started in C) to more modern C++ style/features
 * Automated testing for builds
-* Gameboy color support
 * Add debugging UI widgets (ROM disassembly, breakpoints etc)
 * Customizable key mappings
 * Serial cable support